GabrielBB/react-use-session/README.md

 * @param  keepOnWindowClosed This optional parameter will determine if useSession will work with LocalStorage or SessionStorage.
 Default value is true, so default storage is LocalStorage

 * @returns If there is a session in your browser storage then it will be returned.
 If there is no session, it will return null.
+It also returns 3 functions to handle the session

 */